kube-reporting/metering-operator/Documentation/install-metering.md

     - Memory and CPU consumption may often be lower, but will spike when running reports, or collecting data for larger clusters.
 - A properly configured kubectl to access the Kubernetes cluster.

+In addition, Metering **storage must be configured before proceeding**.
+Available storage options are listed in the [configuring storage documentation][configuring-storage].

 ## Configuration

 Before continuing with the installation, please read [Configuring Operator Metering][configuring-metering].
-Some options may not be changed post-install.
+Some options may not be changed post-install, such as storage.
 Be certain to configure these options, if desired, before installation.

-If you do not wish to modify the Operator Metering configuration, a minimal configuration example that doesn't override anything can be found in [default.yaml][default-config].

 ### Prometheus Monitoring Configuration

-For Openshift 3.11 or later, Prometheus is installed by default through cluster monitoring in the openshift-monitoring namespace.
+For Openshift 3.11, 4.x and later, Prometheus is installed by default through cluster monitoring in the openshift-monitoring namespace, and the default configuration is already setup to use Openshift cluster monitoring.

-If you're not using Openshift, then you will need to use the manual install method.
-In this case you must customize the [prometheus URL config option][configure-prometheus-url] before proceeding.
+If you're not using Openshift, then you will need to use the manual install method and customize the [prometheus URL config option][configure-prometheus-url] before proceeding.

 ## Install Methods

 There are multiple installation methods depending on your Kubernetes platform and the version of Operator Metering you want.

+### Operator Lifecycle Manager

+Using OLM is the recommended option as it ensures you are getting a stable release that we have tested.

+OLM is currently only supported on Openshift 4.x.
+For instructions on installing using OLM follow the [OLM install guide][olm-install].

 ### Manual install scripts

-Manual installation is generally the recommended install method unless OLM can be used, or if you need to run a custom version of metering rather than what OLM has available.
+Manual installation is generally not recommended unless OLM is unavailable, or if you need to run a custom version of metering rather than what OLM has available.
+Please remember that the manual installation method does not guarantee any consistent version or upgrade experience.
 For instructions on installing using our manual install scripts follow the [manual installation guide][manual-install].

-### Operator Lifecycle Manager

-OLM is currently only supported on Openshift 4.0.
-For instructions on installing using OLM follow the [OLM install guide][olm-install].

 ## Verifying operation